-Fire engulfs Pakistani train after cooking accident; 64 dead
+Fire engulfs Pakistani train, kills at least 65

 “People were jumping off, some of them were on fire,” a witness told Geo.

-Thirty people were injured, the minister said.
+Nearly 40 people were injured, many with serious burns, he said.

-People sneaking stoves onto trains in order to prepare meals on long journeys is a common problem, he said.

-Many of the passengers were heading to a conference organised by the Tablighi Jamaat Sunni Muslim missionary movement, he said.
+Many of the passengers were heading to a conference organized by the Tablighi Jamaat Sunni Muslim missionary movement, officials said.

+“I have ordered an immediate inquiry to be completed on an urgent basis,” Khan said in a post on Twitter.

-Pakistan’s colonial-era railway network has fallen into disrepair in recent decades due to chronic under-investment and poor maintenance.
+Pakistan’s colonial-era railway network has fallen into disrepair in recent decades due to chronic under-investment and poor maintenance, and accidents are common.

-Eleven people were killed in an accident in July and four in another accident in September.

 About 130 people were killed in 2005 when a train rammed into another at a station in Sindh province, and a third train hit the wreckage.

-Reporting by Sheree Sadar, Syed Raza Hassan; Writing by Robert Birsel; Editing by Christian Schmollinger, Shri Navaratnam and Lincoln Feast.
+Additional reporting by Sheree Sadar, Syed Raza Hassan in Islamabad, Mubasher Bukhari in Lahore; Editing by Shri Navaratnam, Lincoln Feast & Kim Coghill